-Glenn Williams is a small quaint village in Halton Hills and often overrun by suburbanites from metro Toronto.
+- Glenn Williams is a small quaint village in Halton Hills and often overrun by suburbanites from metro Toronto.
 It still retains its picturesque character with artists and glass blowing studios.
 Timothy Eaton first worked here for a short time in a haberdashery store before creating a cross-Canada retail empire that became famous for producing the mail-order catalogue.
-Visit the Beaumont Mill Antiques and Collectibles in search of household treasures.

-Guelph is in a central proximity to RV rental stations in Brampton, Bolton and Cookstown.
+Visit the Beaumont Mill Antiques and Collectibles in search of household treasures. - Guelph is in a central proximity to RV rental stations in Brampton, Bolton and Cookstown.

-Highland Pines Campground.
+- Highland Pines Campground.
 10 km east of Fergus.
 Services: Fully serviced.
 Pull-thru sites.
-Laundromat, Toilets/showers, Store, Restaurant,
+Laundromat.
+Toilets/showers.
+Store.
+Restaurant. - Toronto North/Cookstown KOA.
+Cookstown.
+Close to Fraserway RV.
+Services: Electrical.
+Laundromat.
+Toilets/showers.